jonpugh/atlas-help/getting-started/layout-infrastructure.html.md

 "aws\_instance" automatically tells Terraform that it is managed by the "aws" provider.

-**Note:** For simplicity, we setup the AWS load balancer over http.
-However, we recommend https in production environments.
+**Note:** For simplicity, we setup the AWS load balancer over HTTP.
+However, we recommend HTTPS in production environments.

 Within the resource block itself is configuration for that resource.
 This is dependent on each resource provider and